matm/jQuery-File-Upload-Wiki/How-to-submit-additional-form-data-and-save-to-database.md

 }
 ```

 Find the delete function at about line 891 and find this if ($success) {
-Then add our delete call to functionso the code looks like this.
+Then add our delete call to function so the code looks like this.
 ```php
  if ($success) {
             //Added to call delete function to delete the image from DB